 But how can eating flavorful foods while ensuring proper diabetes management be achieved?
 BistroMD may just have and be the answer...

 What Is Diabetes?

-Diabetes is a condition in which the body is unable to efficiently utilize glucose from carbohydrate sources.
-There are two types of diabetes, type 1 and type 2:
+Diabetes is a condition in which the body is unable to efficiently utilize glucose from carbohydrate sources, mostly related to the absence or resistance of insulin.